Zeeeepa/agent-build/edda/edda_forge/forge-command.md

 ANTHROPIC_API_KEY must be set.

 If running multiple forge instances concurrently, launch each in the background and wait for all to complete.
+Forge tasks take a while, so don't check on them too frequently — give at least 5 minutes to start and get some progress.

 ### Prompt quality matters